FAQs

 Governance and Leadership

-• 6 directors from Conexus
+- 6 directors from legacy Conexus

-• 3 from Cornerstone
+- 3 from legacy Cornerstone

-• 3 from Synergy
+- 3 from legacy Synergy

 The merger of Conexus, Cornerstone and Synergy Credit Unions requires a unified identity.
 A single name will represent the new organization and support brand consistency across Saskatchewan.

-The three Boards decided early on that the new credit union would adopt the name of one of the three partner credit unions.
+The three legacy Boards decided early on that the new credit union would adopt the name of one of the three partner credit unions.
 To support this decision, a third-party research firm conducted brand name research to assess the name strength and familiarity across the province that would best serve a provincial credit union.

 Credit unions in Saskatchewan are required to have a registered office in Saskatchewan.
 The Board of the credit union may change the address of the registered office at any time.

-The merged provincial credit union is intended to operate on a distributed basis without a formal “head office,” enabling executives and other employees to continue contributing to the merged credit union without the need to relocate.
+The merged credit union is intended to operate on a distributed basis without a formal “head office,” enabling executives and other employees to continue contributing to the credit union without the need to relocate.

 The research included participants from both member and non-member groups across Saskatchewan, ensuring a balanced representation by age, gender and geographic region.
 Additional sampling was conducted within the specific trading areas of each credit union to capture localized insights.